Skip to main content

 thinkingbooltrueEnable extended thinking

-allow_pingbooltrueAllow the fork to ping the user
+allow-pingbooltrueAllow the fork to ping the user

-update_main_sessionstringon_pingWhen to write back to main session
+update-main-sessionstringon_pingWhen to write back to main session

-The isolated, model, thinking, allow_ping, and update_main_session fields have the same semantics as background fork configuration.
+The isolated, model, thinking, allow-ping, and update-main-session fields have the same semantics as background fork configuration.

 Markdown body